Sabrina Ionescu: Off the court

 On April 17, 2020, Ionescu signed an endorsement deal with Nike, which will include signature footwear and apparel.
 On September 1, 2023, the Nike Sabrina 1's were released as her first signature shoe.
 On November 11, 2022, she rejoined her alma mater, Oregon, as the director of athletic culture.
 On November 14, 2022, she was ranked in the Forbes 30 Under 30 list for Sports.

 Since 2022, Ionescu has hosted the Sabrina Ionescu Showcase for girls basketball teams in the Bay Area.
 Most recently these games have been hosted at all-girls high school Carondolet, where her former coach Kelly Sopak now coaches, and its brother school, De La Salle.

 Her second signature shoe with Nike, the Sabrina 2, debuted in the summer of 2024.

+In 2026, Ionescu would launch her own YouTube channel, becoming one of a few WNBA players to do so.

 National team career

 3x3 basketball

 In late April 2018, Ionescu and Oregon teammates Erin Boley, Otiona Gildon, and Ruthy Hebard entered the USA Basketball women's national 3x3 championship tournament at the United States Olympic Training Center in Colorado Springs, Colorado.
 Ionescu had never before played under FIBA 3x3 rules, admitting after the tournament, "I had to ask the rules before the games started."
 She adjusted quickly to the unfamiliar format, leading her team to the championship while going unbeaten and also being named tournament MVP.
 Ionescu and her Oregon teammates would be named as the US team for the 2018 3x3 World Cup to be held in June in the Philippines.
 At the World Cup, they were the youngest team in the field, but swept their pool, defeating Cup holders Russia along the way.
 They finished 5th.